matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ## Types of relations

-There are three broad types of relations: annotations, replacements and references.
+This proposal defines three types of relations: annotations, replacements and references.

  * Annotations are things like reactions, which should be displayed alongside the